SpaceVim/SpaceVim/docs/documentation.md

 #### Getting help

-Denite/Unite is powerful tool to  unite all interfaces. it was meant to be like [Helm](https://github.com/emacs-helm/helm) for Vim.
+fuzzy finder layer is powerful tool to  unite all interfaces. it was meant to be like [Helm](https://github.com/emacs-helm/helm) for Vim.
 These mappings is for getting help info about functions, variables etc:

 | Mappings    | Description                                                                   |
 | ----------- | ----------------------------------------------------------------------------- |